Johanna1066/WiFiControlledCar_/README.md

-## Car Control System Project README

-# Car Control System Project
+### WiFi controlled car - car project README

 This project focuses on controlling a car using an Arduino Nano ESP32.
-It integrates steering, velocity, obstacle detection, and communication using the ESP-NOW protocol.
+It integrates steering, velocity, obstacle detection, and recieving data from a controller using the ESP-NOW protocol.

 ## Table of Contents
 - [Features](#features)